-Since February 2012, IOCC has provided relief to nearly 1.5 million people inside Syria affected by the crisis through programs that include:
+Since February 2012, IOCC has provided relief to more than 1.5 million people inside Syria affected by the crisis through programs that include:

-HEALTH — Syria’s civil war has severely weakened the country’s healthcare system, making it more difficult for thousands of displaced Syrians to afford medical treatment needed to survive.
-IOCC is providing assistance to Syrian people with medical needs by covering their costs for essential medicine, medical supplies or minor surgical procedures.
-IOCC is also providing family hygiene kits to displaced Syrians to maintain their health where crowded conditions and a lack of water for personal hygiene have resulted in a sharp increase in scabies and other public health diseases.
+HEALTH — Assisting families with unmet medical needs by covering their costs for essential medicine or minor surgical procedures; distributing family hygiene kits to help maintain health where crowded conditions and lack of water have led to a sharp rise in scabies and other public health problems.

-EDUCATION — While war has robbed children of their innocence, IOCC is enabling them to continue to learn by providing access to remedial classes, uniforms required for refugees to attend public schools, repairing and expanding schools to improve the learning environment.
+EDUCATION — Enabling children to continue their education by providing school uniforms and supplies; access to remedial classes; and rehabilitating schools to improve the learning environment.

-WATER, SANITATION, and HYGIENE (WASH) — IOCC is working to help minimize a public health threat from Syria’s severely damaged infrastructure by repairing wells and water systems to provide safe access to water for drinking, cooking and personal hygiene.
-IOCC is also renovating sanitation facilities, installing water filters to remove diarrhea-causing bacteria, and conducting hygiene awareness education.
+WATER, SANITATION, and HYGIENE (WASH) — Minimizing a public health threat from Syria’s severely damaged infrastructure by repairing wells and water systems to provide access to safe water; renovating sanitation facilities; installing water storage tanks and water filters; and conducting classes on good hygiene practices.

 How You Can Help